co1umbine/D4UDocument/DynamixelForUnity EN.md

 `

 - Description
-Writes signed data to multiple motors simultaneously using GroupSyncWrite; see SyncSetDataGroup Description.
+Writes signed data to multiple servomotors simultaneously using GroupSyncWrite; see SyncSetDataGroup Description.

 ### SyncSetSignedDataGroupMultiModels
 - Declaration